mbchoa/ansible-role-rpi-k3s/README.md

 Ansible Role: rpi-k3s
 =========

 An Ansible role that provisions a set of Raspberry Pis as a k3s cluster.
+The k3s cluster, by default, comes with the [Traefik Ingress Controller](https://rancher.com/docs/k3s/latest/en/networking/#traefik-ingress-controller) as well as a basic [service load balancer](https://rancher.com/docs/k3s/latest/en/networking/#service-load-balancer).

+This role disables installation of the default ingress controller and load balancer in favor of using the [kubernetes/ingress-nginx](https://kubernetes.github.io/ingress-nginx/) ingress controller along with the [MetalLB](https://metallb.universe.tf/) load balancer.

 Requirements
 ------------